We addressed debt in the previous article of this series.

 From April to September of 2012, our average monthly spend was $6,821.
 During the same period in 2015, we spent $15,401 per month on average.

 We had a few major events, such as having two children, moving to a larger house, buying two rental properties, and ramping up our savings, that were major contributors to increased spending.

 About 40% of the average increase in spending is attributed to our acquisition of two rental properties and a new, much bigger primary home, all of which carried monthly mortgage payments and costs.

 Investments account for about 20% of the increased average spending, as we started socking away money for more real estate, college funds, and the adventure.
 We started to contribute $1,500 per month to stock investments as part of our real estate investing strategy.
 We started putting $250 per month into college funds.
 And, we started building cash savings for our adventure travel kitty.

-It’s also important to note that I excluded some major purchases during this time because they skewed the results.
+I excluded some major purchases during this time because they skewed the results.
 I excluded from the table the 20% down payments and closing costs for the three houses purchased during this time.
 I also excluded a large tax bill in 2013 as a result of a Roth IRA conversion and two major home remodeling projects in 2014 and 2015.

 However, in addition to the kids, houses, and investments, a general increase in our consumer spending attributed to most of the remaining increase in average spending.
 On average, we spent more on groceries, restaurants, and bills as time passed.